-Enter the weighted-average accumulated expenditures up to the principal balance of specific borrowing, the interest rate on the specific borrowing, the weighted-average accumulated expenditures in excess of specific borrowing, and the weighted-average interest rate to determine the capitalized interest.
+Enter the weighted-average accumulated expenditures covered by specific borrowing, the interest rate on the specific borrowing, the weighted-average accumulated expenditures in excess of the specific borrowing, and the weighted-average interest rate on other debt to determine the construction-period (avoidable) interest that may be capitalized for a qualifying asset.

 - WACC Calculator (Weighted Average Cost of Capital)